werat/werat.github.io/_posts/2017-02-04-tmux-ssh-agent-forwarding.markdown

 Great, now for every new ssh connection (and if ssh forwarding is enabled) we'll update the symlink to the new value.
 And everything will work fine until this connection is terminated.

 I personally lived with this solution for quite a long time, until I've started to use lsyncd[^4] for syncing my source code with remote machines.
 The thing is lsyncd uses rsync for syncing files and this means it creates new ssh connections once in a while.
 The problem is that when a new connection is created *is updates your symlink*.
-And when it dies the symlink become broken.
+And when it dies the symlink becomes broken.

 To fix this problem I told `/.ssh/rc` not to modify the symlink *if current is still alive*.
 This way new ssh connections will not interfere touch the symlink until the connection which created it is still alive.